UICName five of the best striker-fired polymer frame handguns. Right now — go!

 The Military and Police legacy lives on through the addition of M&P pistols and rifles and how they serve their communities.

 What are your thoughts about the M&P line?
 Let us know down in the comments!
-Also, jump on over and read our review of the Smith & Wesson M&P 2.0.
-Or get caught up the history of Glock, one of S&W’s biggest competitors.
+Also, jump on over and read our list of the Best M&P Models.
+Or get caught up on the history of Glock, one of S&W’s biggest competitors.